unitymakesus/resources/docs/setup/1-new-project.md

 rm -rf starter-template
 ```

-4. Create a local repo with an initial commit and push your local changes to the GitHub repo.
+4.Create a local repo with an initial commit and push your local changes to the GitHub repo.

 ````shell
 git init